umbraco/rfcs/docs/0000-rfc-styleguide.md

 ### Usage of language

-The used language should be in plain English, should avoid

-### Plain English

 The audience for Umbraco documentation includes many where English is not their native language.
 Therefore documentation should be  written with an international audience in mind.
 The used language should be simple, easy to understand.

 If in doubt, the document [How to write plain English](http://www.plainenglish.co.uk/files/howto.pdf) from plainenglish.co.uk, gives a good idea on what we expect.